ecurry15/Configure-Active-Directory/README.md

 <img src="https://i.ibb.co/jJKvbqb/step1.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-The first thing we are going to do is setup the Domain Contoller which is a Windows 2022 server.
+The first thing we are going to do is set up the Domain Controller which is a Windows 2022 server.
 In Azure create a VM with the "Windows 2022 datacenter server" as the operating system and name it DC-1.
 Set the region to where ever is closest to you.
 Lastly, make sure your VM has at least 2 virtual CPUs, create a username and password, and press create.
 </p>
 <br />